ezrafayet/yarsp/README.md

 ## Notes

+* Fetch have been replaced by setTimeout, to mock a fetching, don't be surprised ...
 Be sure to addapt this to your own strategy.
 Especially regarding :
 * Generating Routes could be improved (without passing a component)
 * Generating routes: should add a router to display the good landing page